Skip to content

 1. In your GitLab project, go to Build > Pipelines.
 You should see the pipeline running.

-2. In the Seenode Dashboard, navigate to your application’s Deployments tab.
+2. In the seenode Dashboard, navigate to your application’s Deployments tab.
 You should see a new deployment in progress.

 • Pipeline Not Triggering: Ensure you are pushing to the correct branch specified in the rules section of your .gitlab-ci.yml file.